jbmusso/mogwai/README.md

 ### Definition ###

+Schemas are basically Model definitions.
 Schemas compile into Models which are used to perform CRUD operations on your data.

 Models internally manipulate vertices and edges in the graph database.
+Note that a Model is ultimately bound to at least one vertex in the database.
+This Vertex will have a `$type` property (prefixed with a dollar sign) with the model's lowercased name as its value (ie. 'user').

+`user.js` schema file:

 ```javascript
 // This will internally be saved as a Vertex with a 'name' key of type 'String'